- Discontinuation of Appointment, with Notice or Severance Pay

 Any Tier II SAAO may be discharged for stated cause.

-Employees in Tier II SAAO positions shall be subject to the same State-prescribed holidays given employees subject to the State Personnel Act.
+Employees in Tier II SAAO positions shall be subject to the same State-prescribed holidays given employees subject to the North Carolina Human Resources Act.

 - Annual Leave